mcdaniel/json_c_tutorial/README.md

 This tutorial was created from the library documentation and random sources on the Internet as well as personal experimentation and trial and error.
 Thanks to the many folks who contributed to the libjson-c library and the numerous helpful documents, pages and posts.

-**Patick McDaniel (mcdaniel@cs.wisc.edu), Jan 2024**
+**Patick McDaniel (mcdaniel@cs.wisc.edu), Feb 2024**

 ## JSON Format

 Before getting to the use of the library, lets do a quick review of JSON.
-JSON is short for JavaScript Object Notation, which as you can see is in refernce to the JavaScript language from which it was lifted -- in fact, the approach was so simple and useful it is widely used in any number of applications and uses across the Internet and beyond.
+JSON is short for JavaScript Object Notation, which as you can see is in reference to the JavaScript language from which it was lifted -- in fact, the approach was so simple and useful it was widely adopted any number of applications and uses across the Internet and beyond.
+In short, JSON has become a standard data format that all computer scientists and serious developers should be aware of.

-To the point, JSON is a general purpose data format widely used in modern computing systems, and now is used for everything from configurations to databases to AI datasets and much more.
+To the point, JSON is a general purpose data format widely used in modern computing systems based entirely on the ASCII character set (although there is support for extended character sets for internationalization), and now is used for everything from configurations to databases to AI datasets and much more.
 The basic unit of data in JSON is a key/value pair,

     { "key":"value" }

 where the key is a string.
 The value can be null, string, a number, a boolean, an array or and object.
 Note that braces "{" and "}" serve as annotations to define the scope of an object.
 In this case, there is just one key/value pair, but objects can be much more complex when they act as containers.

 There are two kinds of containers in JSON, arrays and the objects themeselves.
 Arrays are lists of objects that are in a total order, and an object is a list of key/value pairs.
 Note that objects can contain other objects and arrays, and arrays can contain other arrays and objects, etc.  Put more simply, objects and arrays can be arbitrarily nested.
+For example,

     {
         "firstname": "Patrick",